tecladocode/web-dev-bootcamp/curriculum/section06/lectures/05_jinja2_conditional_statements/README.md

     return render_template("conditionals_truthy.html", user=user)
 ```

 In line 8, we've defined a class called `User`.
 The class takes a single argument `username`.
 An instance of the class has been created in line 18.
-Here, the value of the argument `username = "Adam"` is a Truthy.
+Here, the value of the argument `username = "Adam"` is Truthy.

 Run the Flask application and head over to [http://localhost:5000/conditionals-truthy](http://localhost:5000/conditionals-truthy) in your browser.
 You should see the template gets rendered like this: